Impressed current anodes TiBEST

 structure from the corrosive environment.

 Titanium anodes are characterized by stability and long life.
 They practically do not wear during the cathodic protection current generation process, because oxygen is generated on their surface.
-In general, these anodes can work for more than 10 years, while galvanic anodes sometimes wear out in just one year.
+In general, these anodes can work for more than 10 years, while the estimated lifetime of a galvanic anode is about 2 years.

 The most commonly used in cathodic protection, in particular drinking water tanks, are titanium anodes coated with MMO containing iridium and tantalum oxides.